A Little Human Touch…

 "So, you don't have insurance?"

 "Oh, I do, but the prescription allotment ran out."
 (No comment from the pharmacist.)

 Another expensive migraine expense

 The grand total for one month of Effexor plus 12 Relpax pills was well over $300.
 I tried to beam like a champion as I signed away what little money I had in my account.
 I wanted the pharmacist to smile or do something to acknowledge my situation.
 Nothing.

 Then, as I handed her my signed copy of the receipt, she looked at me and said, "God bless you, ____."
 I'm not religious, and I must note that her tone was more of one used by a lovely girl raised in the South who uses the phrase frequently rather than one who is extremely Christian.

 Just those words, along with her look of genuine empathy, were enough to drive me to tears.
 I said a quick thanks and made my way out of the building as my eyes filled with water.

 Just these little moments make things feel so much better.
-Just having someone make the effort to connect with me and say that he/or she understands a bit of my struggle means the world...
+Just having someone make an effort to connect with me and say that they understand a bit of my struggle means the world...